ontola/openbesluitvorming/docs.md

 ## FAQ

-## How is your data standardized?
+### How is the data standardized?

-Most of our data follows the international [Popolo](https://www.popoloproject.com) specification.
+Most of the ORI data follows the international [Popolo](https://www.popoloproject.com) specification.
 We've added a couple of concepts, such as AgendaItems, which are namespaced under the Meeting ontology.
 This Meeting ontology is a [work in progress](https://github.com/openstate/open-raadsinformatie/issues/127).